FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 ---
 #### **Story #6**

-As a host, I want to be able to create a forum for my audience to place their questions about the presentation.
+As a speaker, I want to be able to create a forum for my audience to place their questions about the presentation.

 _User interface mockups_